danlawinc/smartconnectsdk-ios-sample-app/README.md

 A max of 5 PIDs can be registered in a single request.
 Data that can be requested:
  - Only Standard PIDs (id: 0-255) are supported for continuous updates.
-Refer 'List of Formatted PIDs' section of Danlaw SmartConnect Installation guide for a complete list of the PID IDs and its respective return Objects.
+<br />Refer 'List of Formatted PIDs' section of Danlaw SmartConnect Installation guide for a complete list of the PID IDs and its respective return Objects.

 An example to get continuous updates for the PIDs speed and engine rpm
 ```